 Moreover, it is also great for sleep disorders and insomnia.
 You can use herbal chamomile tea bags, which are available in the market easily.

 Green tea helps to aid digestion due to the presence of antioxidants, catechins and polyphenols, which helps to lower indigestion symptoms and gastrointestinal and cardiovascular issues.
 It is easy to digest, soothes the stomach, and relieves bloating and acidity.

 Cinnamon tea is excellent for inducing menstruation flow and reducing cramps.
-To make tea, soak cinnamon stick in water for a night and boil it in water the next day.
+To make tea, soak cinnamon sticks in water for a night and boil them in water the next day.
 Sieve and drink!

 Oolong tea is in between green and black tea.
 The tea is less oxidised as compared to black tea.
 It provides theaflavins and catechins, curbing digestive issues and gastric troubles.

 Carom seed tea is an excellent option for gastric troubles, bloating and acidity.
 Moreover, a few studies have shown that carom seed extracts may combat peptic ulcers, which are sores of the oesophagus, stomach and small intestine.